Author: Melanie J. Fishbane

 Format: Jacketed hardcover

 Pagination: xiv + 386 pp.

 Maud: A Novel Inspired by the Life of L.M.
 Montgomery is a novel by Melanie J. Fishbane based on L.M.
 Montgomery’s teen years in Cavendish, Prince Edward Island, and Prince Albert, Saskatchewan.
-It will be published as a jacketed hardcover by Penguin Teen Canada, an imprint of Penguin Random House Canada Young Readers, in April 2017.
+It was published as a jacketed hardcover by Penguin Teen Canada, an imprint of Penguin Random House Canada Young Readers, in April 2017.

 From the Dust Jacket